Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

 The Issues and Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov, and is available to all parties in the Central Records Unit, room B8024 of the main Department of Commerce building.
-In addition, a complete version of the Issues and Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
-The signed Issues and Decision Memorandum and the electronic version of the Issues and Decision Memorandum are identical in content.
+ACCESS is available to registered users at http://access.trade.gov.
+In addition, a complete version of the Issues and Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
+The signed and electronic versions of the Issues and Decision Memorandum are identical in content.